-- Open Practice. - Scrutineering then cars impounded. - Cars presented for Concours (still are effectively impounded). - Qualifying lane selected and announced by Meeting Steward (all qualifiers use same lane). - Qualifying random order list issued. - Each qualifying driver is called and race control places their car on designated qualifying lane. - With driver confirmed ready, track power turns on for one minute. - Fastest recorded lap during 30 second run is qualifying time (cars may be oiled and braid reset). - Car is impounded again until warm up of final. - At the commencement of warm up for a final the race controller places all cars on the chosen lanes. - 1 minute warm up time is given (cars may be oiled and braid reset). - The 6x3 minute final is run.
+- Open Practice. - Scrutineering then cars impounded. - Cars presented for Concours (still are effectively impounded). - Qualifying lane selected and announced by Meeting Steward (all qualifiers use same lane). - Qualifying random order list issued. - Each qualifying driver is called and race control places their car on designated qualifying lane. - The start position will be the exit of the final turn prior to the start line. - With driver confirmed ready, track power turns on for 30 seconds. - Fastest recorded lap during 30 second run is qualifying time- - During qualifying under power-on conditions cars may be oiled and braid reset. - Laps and segments will be recorded during qualifying and added to final race total. - Car is impounded again until warm up of final. - At the commencement of warm up for a final the race controller places all cars on the chosen lanes. - 1 minute warm up time is given (cars may be oiled and braid reset). - The 6x3 minute final is run.
 Laps and segments are recorded. - Cars remain impounded again until close of meeting or class.